tayyab-dev-b/JavaScript-internship/README.md

   - 📁 ch#3 → Used inheritence with classes constructor function (explore the Example 1)
   - 📁 ch#4 → Used Encapsulations with Es6 classes and mix of OOP concepts
   **Asynchronous JS**
-  - ch#1 → used fetch Api,Promises and error handelling
+  - 📁 ch#1 → used fetch Api,Promises and error handelling
+  - 📁 ch#2 → used promise chaining to fetch the data
 . -**Mapty-Project(OOP,Geolocation,Porject-planning)**